 Sapphire vs Gorilla Glass: which touchscreen display wins on scratch resistance, shatter-proofing, price and weight

-The iPhone 6 will use sapphire crystal for its main display.
+The Apple Watch will use sapphire crystal for its main display.
 But how does sapphire compare with Gorilla Glass, the current smartphone screen leader?

 Published on Apr 3, 2014

-It's now confirmed that the iPhone 6 will sport a sapphire crystal display when it launches later on this year.
+The Apple Watch will sport a crystal display when it launches early next year.
 Which may or may not be bad news for Corning, the makers of the current leader of the smartphone screen pack, Gorilla Glass.
 So what does sapphire offer that Gorilla glass does not, and what are the key points of difference between the two display materials?

 What are Gorilla Glass and sapphire made of?